Icelandic 3 for English Speakers

 Contract conditions for this Icelandic course

-2. Once the seat is reserved, there are no tuition refunds due to the course’s fixed costs unless other students are on the waiting list and formalize their registration.
+2. Once the seat is reserved, due to the course’s fixed costs, there are no tuition refunds unless other students are on the waiting list and formalize their registration.
 If the course has already started, the return of the tuition will be proportional to the unused part of the course if another person substitutes for the person leaving.

-3. We offer this course on-demand, which ends when the 33 classes are over or when we finish the material if we need more classes.
+3. We offer this course on-demand, which ends when the 50 classes are over or when we finish the material if we need more classes.
 There is no official end date.

 5. Etiquette: Out of respect for your classmates and the teacher, we ask you to attend classes alone in a room without noise and with your camera on.
 By default, all attendees have their microphones open to ask questions when they want, as in a face-to-face classroom.
 Still, if there is noise, you must turn your microphone off (or we’ll do it for you; you can turn it on again to participate at any point).
 The virtual classroom has a feature to raise your hand.
 Private classes may fit your needs better if your situation makes participation impossible.
 It is not allowed to photograph, copy/reproduce, record, or distribute the content of the classes.
 Failure to follow these instructions or being disrespectful to other students or the teacher may result in the student’s expulsion from that class or the course (no refund).